1) Dr. Giorgio Brunelli

 rerouted nerves below the injury site, restoring the

-patient’s ability to control urination through skin stimulation (J Urol,
+patient’s ability to control urination through skin stimulation.

 lumbar-level L5 ventral nerve root is usually connected to the